TheLoGgI/HTML-imports/README.md

 ## How To Use
 Use a div (or any other tag) with an empty import attribute followed by a href attribute assigned with the location of your HTML file.
+The script looks for a section tag, which can be changed.

 ```
  <div import href="./pages/content.html"></div>